 Forbes Magazine, Bob Stiller Green Mountain Coffee

-COFFEE BEAN AND GRIND SIZE
+COFFEE BEAN SIZE

-COFFEE GRIND ANALYSIS
+COFFEE GRIND SIZE

 WOODEN HAND SCREENS

-These wooden hand screens are found in many QC Labs
+are found in many QC Labs.

 STANDARD SIEVE SIZES USED BY MANY OF TODAYS QC LABS HAVE THEIR ROOTS IN A 1958 STUDY , TITLED, 'COFFEE GRINDS II.
 CLASSIFICATION AND ANALYSIS'